-Separate stormwater management facilities are proposed for the western majority of the DSA and the southeastern portion of the DSA, based on the proposed drainage divide.
+Separate stormwater management facilities are proposed for the western majority of the DSA and the southeas tern portion of the DSA, based on the proposed drainage divide.
 The proposed detention basins would reduce post-construction stormwater discharge rates in accordance with SD1 stormwater quantity control requirements.
+These include restricting post-development discharge rates to less than pre-development runoff rates for the 2, 10, 25, 50, and 100-year design st orms.
+Additionally, the 2-year storm post-development discharge rate would be controlled to meet SD1's "Qcritical" criteria, which is intended to protect the downstream receiving water from potentially erosive flows.

-&lt;sup>28 Zone AE is an area inundated by the 1 percent annual chance flooding event.
+28 Zone AE is an area inundated by the 1 percent annual chance flooding event.